Looking to learn more about the incredible technology behind laser cutting?

 - Good directionality, it’s almost a bunch of parallel light

-Comparison of ordinary lighting and laser:
+Comparison of Ordinary Light and Laser:

 The Generation of Laser